wzhy2000/HiGWAS/README.md

 GWAS lasso is an R package which provides:

+> 1) Two Lasso models to analyze the joint genetice effects accumulated by the multiple significant SNPs.

+> 2) **GLS** model which is used to associate SNPs with the longitudinal phenotype data(traits).

+> 3) **BLS** model which is used to associate SNPs with the single measured phenotype.

-> 1) Loading the genotype data(SNP) from PLINK data files or simple SNP data table.
+> 4) Data analysis pipeline starting from PLINK genotype data, or Simple format genotype data, or SNP matrix.

-> 2) Loading the longitudinal phenotype data(traits) from CSV file with the covariate file or the measure time file.

-> 3) Scaning SNP data set to estimate log-likelihood ratio and the genetic effetcs of each genotype.

-> 4) Detecting the significant SNPs and export the results.
+> 5) Detecting the significant SNPs and export the results.

-> 5) Drawing the genetic effects for each significant SNP.
+> 6) Drawing the genetic effects for each significant SNP.

 The following codes show how to call above steps in R.